alexjlockwood/AndroidDesignPatterns/_posts/2016-08-08-theming-buttons-with-themeoverlays-background-tints.md

 #### The `Widget.AppCompat.Button` button styles

+Ass you probably guessed, the answer to most of these questions begins with styles and themes.
 AppCompat provides a number of different styles that can be used to alter the appearance of a typical button, each extending the base [`Widget.AppCompat.Button`][@style/Widget.AppCompat.Button] style that is applied to all AppCompat-themed